nielsrhansen/knitrflow/README.md

-An alternative to calling `knit_flow` is to add `knitrflow::set_hooks()` to an initial (uncached) chunk and `knitrflow::dataflow_graph(file = "flow.RData")` to the last chunk (the one with option `.__grab = TRUE`).
-Then the flow graph is stored in a file whenever the document is knitted.
+An alternative to calling `knit_flow` is to add `knitrflow::set_hooks()` to an initial (uncached) chunk and `knitrflow::dataflow_graph(file = "flow.RData")` to the last chunk (the one with option `.__grab = TRUE`, which must be uncached as well).
+Then the flow graph is stored in the file `flow.RData` whenever the document is knitted.
 It can subsequently be loaded, plotted and further analyzed in R.

 ### Using Graphviz command line tools